An MIT Department Sponsors Visitor Parking

-MIT affiliates who use the facilities at the Johnson Athletics Center and the Zesiger Sports and Fitness Center can apply for an Occasional Parking Permit.The Occasional Parking Permit allows a person to park in the West Garage.
+MIT affiliates who use the facilities at the Johnson Athletics Center and the Zesiger Sports and Fitness Center can apply for an Occasional Parking permit, which allows you to park in the West Garage for a fee.

-A trip to the Parking and Transportation Office (W20-022) is necessary to obtain an Occasional Parking Permit.
-Please bring a completed parking application, a check for $167.00 made out to MIT, and your DAPER ID.
+To apply, please bring a completed parking application and your DAPER ID to the Parking and Transportation Office.
 You will then receive a parking permit, and your ID will be activated to access the West Garage.
 A parking access card will be assigned to those without DAPER IDs.

 Please note that MIT parking permits expire on September 15th of each year.

 The Parking and Transportation Office will assist with parking arrangements for functions and special events.
 There is a $55 per hour charge with a 4-hour minimum for events that require an attendant on site.

 Students may apply for a temporary permit for visiting family via Atlas.
 A temporary permit will then be issued for a specific period of time.
 The permit will be charged at a daily rate, unless you have already paid for an MIT parking permit.
 Temporary permits are issued only as resources allow and may not be available on specific days or at particular times of the year; during the first week of classes, for example.

 Limited parking is available for events hosted at the MIT Faculty Club.
 Faculty Club patrons may park in the Hayward Lot or the Amherst Street Lot after 3 PM on weekdays and all day on weekends and MIT holidays.
 Those attending weekday events must use public parking facilities prior to 3pm.